PostgreSQL now function

 interval '5 hours 40 minutes';

-PostgreSQL can store the interval type value within the integer form of days and months but for values in seconds, it can be fractions.
-Now we will check some examples for our better understanding.
+PostgreSQL can store interval type values in the form of days and months as integers, but for values in seconds, it can store them as fractions.
+Now, we will examine some examples to enhance our understanding.

-Let’s check an example, where the query is used to know the time of 3 hours 30 minutes ago at the current time of last year using the below commands.
-Let’s check the query first and then output.
+Let’s check an example, where the query is used to know the time 3 hours and 30 minutes ago at the current time of last year, using the commands below.
+Let’s check the query first and then the output.

 SELECT